 \section{Conclusion}

-The majorized PAM method in \cite{Hastie15,TaoQianPan22} is extended to a class of low-rank composite factorization model \eqref{prob}, we proposed a majorized PAMA with subspace correction by minimizing alternately the majorization $\widehat{\Phi}_{\lambda,\mu}$ of $\Phi_{\lambda,\mu}$ at each iterate and imposing a subspace correction step on per subproblem to ensure that it has a closed-norm solution.
-We established the convergence of subsequences for the generated iterate sequence, and achieved the convergence of the whole iterate sequence and the column subspace sequence of factor pairs under the KL property of $\Phi_{\lambda,\mu}$ and a restrictive condition that can be satisfied by the column $\ell_{2,0}$-norm function.
+The majorized PAM method in \cite{Hastie15,TaoQianPan22} is extended to a class of low-rank composite factorization model \eqref{prob}, which minimizes alternately the majorization $\widehat{\Phi}_{\lambda,\mu}$ of $\Phi_{\lambda,\mu}$ at each iterate and imposes a subspace correction step on per subproblem to ensure that it has a closed-norm solution.
+We established the full convergence of the iterate sequence and column subspace sequence of factor pairs under the KL property of $\Phi_{\lambda,\mu}$ and an additional condition that can be satisfied by the column $\ell_{2,0}$-norm function.
 To the best of our knowledge, this is the first subspace correction AM method with convergence certificate for low-rank factorization models.
-The obtained convergence results also provide the convergence guarantee for softImpute-ALS proposed in \cite{Hastie15}.
-Numerical comparison with a line-search PALM method on one-bit matrix completions validates the efficiency of the subspace correction PAMA.
+The obtained results also provide the convergence guarantee for softImpute-ALS proposed in \cite{Hastie15}.

 \bmhead{Acknowledgements} The first author was supported by the Natural Science Foundation of Guangdong Province under project No. 2023A1515111167, and the third author was supported by the National Natural Science Foundation of China under project No.12371299.